makhamu/HATD-token/README.md

 # HATD-token
-It is an innitiative of Hope for Afica's transformation & development Looking ito Africa's histiry, potential and future
+It is an innitiative of Hope for Afica's transformation & development Looking into Africa's history, potential and future Health and Education are our high priority.
+Afirican Human settlement infrastrature
- @HATD, life is our ultimate asset!
+ @HATD, life is our ultimate asset for Africans and globally!
- Health and Education are our high priority.
- That is why we work on African development plan